DavidCWQ/Linearizability-of-Lock-free-Skiplists/REPORT.md

 > However, it brings some trade-offs in accuracy, particularly in the ordering of timestamps
 > due to the lack of precise synchronization between threads.

+> 10.25 Update, Major Bug Fixed:
+> The LockFreeSkipList is now reset after each iteration.
+The discrepancy drops dramatically after that.

 ## 2.5.Extra

 Source file: